google/mug/README.md

 }
 ```

-In reality though, most remote services are expensive and could use batching as an optimization.
-Can you batch the ones needing remote conversion and convert them in one remote call?
+In reality, most remote services are expensive and could use batching as an optimization.
+How do you batch the ones needing remote conversion and convert them in one remote call?

 Perhaps this?